emericg/WatchFlower/README.md

 ## Introduction

-WatchFlower is a small application to help you read and plot datas from your Xiaomi "Flower Care" devices.
+WatchFlower is a small application that reads and plots datas from your Xiaomi "Flower Care", "Ropot" and "Bluetooth temperature and humidity sensor" devices.
-It works with all versions of the device, and doesn't require GPS or other any other private datas from you like the official application.
+It works with all versions of the devices, and doesn't require GPS or other any other private datas from you, like the official application...

-It's still a bit early in development but it should work on all Qt platforms, meaning Linux, macOS, windows, but also android and iOS.
+Should work on all Qt platforms, meaning Linux, macOS, windows, but also android and iOS!
+Prebuilt binaries are available on the "release" page.

 ### Screenshots!